SirIle/sirile.github.io/_posts/2015-07-28-scaling-with-discovery-on-docker-swarm-with-consul-registrator-and-haproxy-with-prometheus-monitoring-and-elk-log-aggregation.markdown

 **Update on 5.8.2015!** The scripts have been updated so that the examples can also be run in Amazon Virtual Private Cloud.
 More information can be found from the [second part of the post]({% post_url 2015-08-05-part-2-scaling-in-amazon-aws-vpc-with-docker-docker-machine-consul-registrator-haproxy-elk-and-prometheus %}).

+**Update on 6.10.2015!** The scripts have been quite extensively updated and cleaned up for presentation in OpenSlava 2015.
+I'll describe the new functionality in a separate blogpost later, but have updated this so that the commands should work.
+Major addition has been the setting up of private registry both locally and in AWS and loading the images there.
+This also supports the experimental overlay network version of the demo.
+For launching containers for images not in the private registry use the shell script `./startExtService.sh` as the default `./startService.sh` tries to fetch the image from the private registry.

 ## General

 After playing around quite a lot with automatic scaling using [Registrator triggered HAProxy configuration generation]({% post_url 2015-05-18-using-haproxy-and-consul-for-dynamic-service-discovery-on-docker %}) I wanted to combine it with Docker Swarm.
 At the same time I wanted to see if [log aggregation using ELK-stack]({% post_url 2015-06-26-elasticsearch-logstash-kibana-and-logspout-on-docker %}) (ElasticSearch, LogStash and Kibana) could be made pluggable and add Prometheus based metrics collection as an option.